chinmaybhole/Attendence-system/README.md

 # Database-system
-1.Notes and codes of Database\n
+Notes and codes of Database,
-Add note in notes folder & code in codes folder
+add note in notes folder & code in codes folder